calq-framework/cmd/README.md

 Use cases: custom argument parsing, integration with other CLI frameworks, message-based routing (JSON-RPC, gRPC), or domain-specific command languages.

-### Built-in Help for CLI Target
+### Built-in Help for Command Target
-When you register a CLI target with CalqCmdController, help documentation is automatically available via the `--help` flag.
+When you register a command target with CalqCmdController, help documentation is automatically available via the `--help` flag.
 This works exactly like a command-line tool, but over HTTP.

 **Using query strings (GET - browser-friendly):**
 ```http